afsc-gap-products/gapctd/0_batch_processing.md

                                   review = c("density", "salinity"))
 ```

-You will review two sets of plots for every cast.
+There are two sets of plots to review for every cast.
 Set \#1 shows
 temperature, salinity, and density profiles.
 Set \#2 shows the rate of
 change in salinity and salinity.

-### 8.1 How to review plots

-The goal of this step is to flag large, transient errors.
-Small errors
+*The goal of this step is to flag large transient errors.
+Pay careful
+attention to the range on the x-axis when assessing the magnitude of
+spikes in the data.* Flags should not be applied to small errors and/or
-and errors that persist for multiple consecutive depth bins should not
+errors that persist for multiple consecutive depth bins.
+Correcting
-be removed.

-Set 1: Pressure versus temperature (left), salinity (center), and
-density (right)
+small and persistent errors is unnecessary because the other cast from a
+deployment is often suitable or subsequent corrections may resolve the
+errors.

+#### Set 1

 1. Review the right panel for density errors.
 2. Left-click on any points in the right panel (density) that should be